 Head along to its more famous cousin, and you’ll be treated to quite literally coronation-worthy architecture; grandiose graves belonging to Sir Isaac Newton, Charles Dickens, Elizabeth I; aaand – as of June this year – access to the secluded attic spaces of the building.
 The Diamond Jubilee Gallery is set to open in the church’s ‘triforium’ – you know, it’s on the same level as the clerestory – and will be opening to public access for the first time in 700 years.
 After which, you’ll be ready for a spot of –

-Take a five minute stroll northwards towards the Institute of Contemporary Arts, pop your head into their vaunted galleries filled with – well, contemporary art, then head up to their skylit dining room which has recently become home to the sophomore branch of Shoreditch’s Rochelle Canteen, where you can indulge in majestic offerings of pheasant, trotter and prune pie with buttered greens.
-If you’re after something lighter and less pheasant-involving, however, you can stock up on picnic treats at Nova Food‘s Sourced Market instead.
+Take a five minute stroll northwards towards the Institute of Contemporary Arts, pop your head into their vaunted galleries filled with – well, contemporary art.
+Following that, you can stock up on picnic treats at Nova Food‘s Sourced Market.
 Sip on a glass of organic vino as you peruse their artisan produce and head to St. James’s Park – the only London spot to boast views of Buckingham Palace, a flock of native pelicans, and a ridiculously scenic park-keeper’s cottage.

 Continuing your tour of cultural things to do in Victoria, heading down Millbank you’ll come across the illustrious Tate Britain.
 Housed in a palatial Grade II listed building, it’s one of the biggest museums in the country, and is filled with a sprawling collection of works by British artists, from Tudor portrait artists to pre-Raphaelites, and also plays host to Turner’s own personal collection.
 All that should serve nicely as a cultural apéritif before…

 Yep, it’s time for an actual apéritif.
 Or two.
 Because the barkeeps at the laid-back carvery that is Stoke House will happily sling twice the number of cocktails your way during their two-for-one happy hours (5-7pm weekdays and weekend afternoons).
 Or, if you’re feeling adventurous, the nearby Vagabond (also in Nova Food) will happily equip you with a magical swipe card that will allow you to sample whichever vino you want from their futuristic grape-hooch vending machines.
-All of which should whet the appetite for…
+Tuck into some platters to share, and slink off for…

 You could become a pretty longstanding resident.